dzekelid/citations/_listings/open-science-framework/registrationsregistration-idcitations-get-openapi.md

 x-collection-name: Open Science Framework
 x-complete: 0
 info:
-  title: Open Science Framework Retrieve a citation style
+  title: Open Science Framework List all citation styles
   description: |-
-    Retrieves the details of a citation style.
+    A paginated list of the registration's alternative citation styles

     #### Returns
-    Returns a JSON object with a `data` key containing the representation of the requested citation style, if the request is successful.
+    Returns a JSON object containing `data` and `links` keys.

-    If the request is unsuccessful, an `errors` key containing information about the failure will be returned.
-Refer to the [list of error codes](#Introduction_error_codes) to understand why this request may have failed.
+    The `data` key contains an array of up to 10 citation styles.
+Each resource in the array is a separate citation styles object.

+    The `links` key contains a dictionary of links that can be used for [pagination](#Introduction_pagination).
+    #### Filtering
+    You can optionally request that the response only include citation styles that match your filters by utilizing the `filter` query parameter, e.g. https://api.osf.io/v2/registrations/wucr8/citations/?filter[title]=open.

+    Citation styles may be filtered by their `id`, `title`, `short-title`, and `summary`.
   contact:
     name: OSF
     url: https://osf.io/support